Tuscany:The Riviera Private 12 Days: Portofino, Florence, Fashion

 • 16

-The tasting of the noble wine in Montepulciano includes a guided tour with an expert of the winery, a walk through the beautiful vineyards, a stop at the cellars of the estate and finally the tasting of 5 different types of wines, paired with delicious typical products of Tuscany.
-From the richness of its excellent vineyards, the Vino Nobile di Montepulciano DOCG is obtained.
+The Vino Nobile di Montepulciano tasting includes a guided tour with a winery expert, a stroll through the splendid vineyards, a stop at the estate's cellars, and finally a tasting of five different wines, paired with delicious traditional Tuscan products.
+The Vino Nobile di Montepulciano DOCG is produced from the richness of its excellent vineyards.

 2 hours Admission ticket included